Aggregated Individual Reporting for Post-Deployment Evaluation: Aggregated individual reporting enables actionable harm discovery

-\paragraph{CFPB Consumer Complaints, VAERS, and different levels of actionability.} The U.S. Consumer Finance Protection Bureau (CFPB) maintains a Consumer Complaint Database to which members of the public are eligible to submit.
-The CFPB itself does not directly analyze or address these complaints \citet{cfpb2012complaints}; instead, it acts as an intermediary, passing the complaints to the relevant financial institutions and mandating direct responses from the financial institution \citep{littwin2015law}.
+\textbf{CFPB Consumer Complaints, VAERS, and different levels of actionability.} The U.S. Consumer Finance Protection Bureau (CFPB) maintains a Consumer Complaint Database to which members of the public are eligible to submit\footnote{ \url{www.consumerfinance.gov/data-research/consumer-complaints/}}.
+The CFPB itself does not address these complaints; instead, it acts as an intermediary, passing the complaints to the relevant financial institutions, which are mandated to respond \citep{littwin2015law}.
 Though the complaints submitted by individuals do actually receive responses from the responsible parties (i.e. banks), the emphasis is on directly addressing individual incidents, rather than the problems that emerge when considering them all collectively.
-In this way, the Consumer Complaint Database resembles the incident databases described in Section \ref{subsec:sota} and the flaw disclosure framework from Section \ref{subsec:def}.
+In this way, the complaint database resembles the incident databases described in Section \ref{subsec:sota}.

-To the best of our knowledge, insights from the CFPB complaint database as a whole has not triggered further enforcement or legislative action; this is perhaps unsurprising, given the emphasis on actionability for individual complaints, rather than at in aggregate.
+To the best of our knowledge, insights from the CFPB complaint database have not triggered further enforcement or legislative action; this is perhaps unsurprising, given the emphasis on actionability for individual complaints, rather than in aggregate.
 Several academic works have found problematic trends by analyzing complaints collectively (e.g., \citet{bastani2019latent,ayres2013skeletons,haendler2021financial}); thus, this focus on per-complaint resolution is a design choice, not an inherent limitation of the data itself.

-On the other hand, the VAERS database is continually monitored explicitly \textit{for} aggregate-level harm.
-For VAERS, the event of concern is not any individual report of an adverse event.
-Rather, the concern is whether reports for particular vaccines occur with abnormally high frequency; examples of clinically-relevant side effects initially discovered via VAERS abound \citep{shimabukuro2015safety,singleton1999overview}.